wilson428/downcache/README.md

 downcache
 =========
-Version 0.0.9
+Version 0.1.0
 [![Build Status](https://travis-ci.org/wilson428/downcache.png)](https://travis-ci.org/wilson428/downcache)
 [![Dependency Status](https://david-dm.org/wilson428/downcache.svg)](https://david-dm.org/wilson428/downcache)
 [![devDependencies](https://david-dm.org/wilson428/downcache/dev-status.svg)](https://david-dm.org/wilson428/downcache#info=devDependencies)

 Downcache is a Node.js module for downloading and caching webpages for fast future retrieval.
 It is modeled on the [download function](https://github.com/unitedstates/congress/blob/master/tasks/utils.py) we use at the [UnitedStates](https://github.com/unitedstates) project.

 Any sort of scraping project often ends up hitting pages far more often than is reasonably necessary.
 This module functions like @mikeal's [request](https://github.com/mikeal/request) -- in fact, it uses it as a dependency -- but stores a copy of the HTML on your local machine.
-The next time you make a request to that page using downcache, it checks for that local copy before making another call to the live page.
+The next time you make a request to that page using `downcache`, it checks for that local copy before making another call to the live page.

 #Installation